 If you have any questions whatsoever regarding the processing of your personal data or exercising your rights under the GDPR, please contact the Institute for Federal Real Estateʼs Data Protection Officer.
 You can either write to her at the Institute for Federal Real Estate, Bonn Office, Ellerstraße 56, D-53119 Bonn, or contact her by email: Datenschutz@bundesimmobilien.de.

 If you wish to do so, you can also lodge a complaint with the data protection supervisory authority (Article 77 of the GDPR in conjunction with section 19 of the Federal Data Protection Act).
 The supervisory authority responsible for the Institute for Federal Real Estate is the Federal Commissioner for Data Protection and Freedom of Information: Bundesbeauftragter für den Datenschutz und die Informationsfreiheit, Husarenstraße 30, D-53117 Bonn, tel.: +49 (0)228 997799-0, fax: +49 (0)228 997799-5550, email: firstname.lastname@example.org.

-You have the right to object, on grounds relating to your particular situation, at any time to processing of personal data concerning you which is based on point (f) of Article 6(1) (data processing based on the weighing of legitimate interests).
+You have the right to object, on grounds relating to your particular situation, at any time to processing of personal data concerning you which is based on point (e) of Article 6(1).

 Should you exercise your right to object, we will no longer process your personal data, unless we can demonstrate compelling legitimate interests in the processing which override your interests or fundamental rights or freedoms, or the processing serves the establishment, exercise or defence of legal claims.